Cult-123/Geely-Car-Price-Prediction-MLR-with-GradientBoostingRegressor/README.md

 ## About Data

-This dataset consists of 26 features and a target variable.
-It has 6 nominal variables and 5 numeric variables.
+This dataset consists of 27 features and a target variable.
+It has 9 nominal variables, 13 numeric variables, 5 ordinal variables.
 The detailed description of all the features are as follows:

 **1. Age:** Patients Age in years (Numeric)<br>
 **2. Sex:** Gender of patient (Male - 1, Female - 0) (Nominal)<br>